zegetech/zegetech.github.io/_posts/2019-02-13-how-zegetans-make-apis-with-swagger.md

 layout: blog
 title: How Zegetans Make APIs with Swagger
 date: 2019-02-13 13:35 +0300
-categories:
+categories: developer
 published: false
 author: Tom Nyongesa, Melvin Atieno, Ngari Ndung'u
 blog-image: swagger/swagger.jpg
-intro: We recently covered [API deep dive](2018-12-08-api-dive.md), where we got into the whats of APIs, how to build effective, efficient and usable APIs and also looked into the various tools one can use in the API lifecycle.In this piece, we would like to focus on Swagger, a tool that has been adopted greatly by developers across the globe.
+intro: We recently covered [API deep dive](/blog/2018/12/08/api-dive.html), where we got into the whats of APIs, how to build effective, efficient and usable APIs and also looked into the various tools one can use in the API lifecycle.In this piece, we would like to focus on Swagger, a tool that has been adopted greatly by developers across the globe.
 ---

 ![Swagger](/assets/images/blog/{{page.blog-image}}){:class="img-responsive center"}